In addition, it will list the items that you need to bring with you when returning the form to apply for your CHL. The basic list is:

 Once you have completed your form and assembled all the required paperwork, the next step is a visit to your local sheriff's office to make the application.

 How this works depends upon your local sheriff.
 In some cases there are dedicated staff who will receive and process your application at any time during normal working hours.
 In other cases specific times and days are set aside to process CHL applications.
 In other cases, you will have to mail in the completed form and wait for an appointment to go into the office.
 Check the process and times when you pick up your application form.
+Counties with large populations will probably require an appointment.

 Do not take your gun with you when you go to the sheriff's office.